ibm-cloud-docs/account/catalog-vsi-tutorial.md

 After you complete the validation process, you're ready to publish the virtual server image to your account.
 Click the **Actions** icon ![More Actions icon](../icons/action-menu-icon.svg), and select **Publish to account**.

-As a result, the virtual server image is available only to users with access to the `Sample virtual server image` private catalog.
+As a result, the virtual server image is available only to users who have access to the `Sample virtual server image` private catalog in your account.